 We also compared more rifles, such as the M1A vs. AR 10, for future purchases.

 Model 700 is a top loading gun, meaning no metal is going over the top or the bolt.
 Unlike the model 783, it’s not magazine fed, which helps shooters load faster by creating a fixed frame from a smaller ejection port.

 On the other hand, Remington 700 has also set the bar high by being one of the best and most affordable rifles available in the market.
 The lighter trigger is a great feature, and the bolt runways are the essence of the Remington model.
 There’s also a steel sling stud and a safety lock behind the receiver for zero unwanted trigger pull.

 Finally, let’s end this Remington 783 VS 700 comparison by talking about price.
 As said earlier, the qualities of these two say a lot more than what’s on their price tags.
 Put side by side with others at the same price point, these models stand out.

-However, in comparison with each other, the Remington 700 is still more expensive than the 783.
-It has an approximate cost of about $400 to a maximum of $2,500, while Remington 783 ranges only around $300 to $500.
+However, in price comparison, the Remington 700 is still more expensive than the 783 bolt action.
+Its approximate cost is about $400 to $2,500, while the price of the Remington 783 ranges only around $300 to $500.

 There is a huge maximum price gap but these are much more affordable than other models since both can be bought at the same prices.
 Plus, they have lots to boast about in terms of capacity.

 Looking for concealed carry?
 Consider the Revolver and the Semi-Auto CCW and find out which is your best option between the two.

 The Remington 783 is an impressive rifle that beats the model 700, although there’s not a significant difference between the two.
 The 783 provides an innovative design with its adjustable trigger, pillar-embedded stock, free-floating barrel, finger safety, and a SuperCell pad for recoil.
 With great accuracy, portability for long distances, and a good price, this is a worthy purchase for any shooter.